dayanand-r/ai-email-productivity-assistant/README.md

 1. **Reads and analyzes** the incoming customer email I provide to it
 2. **Identifies** the customer's intent, emotions, and specific situation
-3. **Surfaces** relevant general information from the PDS based on the customer's scenario
+3. **Surfaces** relevant general information from the Knowledge Repository based on the customer's scenario
 4. **Extracts** key details from the email (names, dates, travel details, specific requests)
 5. **Generates** a professional, empathetic, and complete text draft incorporating the right general information
 6. **I then copy** the draft text into Outlook, manually format it, review and edit, then submit for approval